blaenk/blaenk.github.io/provider/notes/machine-learning.markdown

 What is the price paid in using a non-linear transformation?
 Well it has been established that the VC dimension of a $d + 1$ sized input vector is $d + 1$, therefore the feature vector $\mathbf z$, whose size is $\tilde d + 1$, will have a VC dimension of at most $\tilde d + 1$, where $\tilde d$ is generally larger than $d$.
 It's "at most" because the VC dimension is always measured in the $\mathcal X$-space, and this is the $\mathcal Z$-space.
 While this means that we will be able to better fit the data, we won't have much of a chance of generalization.

 For example considering the following **case 1** where there are two outliers in the data set.
-If we want to really fit the data, we could use a 4^th^ order surface in order to completely classify the data in the set.
+If we want to really fit the data, we could use a 4th-order surface in order to completely classify the data in the set.
 However, this increase in complexity would mean that it'd be very difficult to generalize.
 Sometimes it's best to accept that there will be an $\insample > 0$.

 <div style="text-align: center; margin-top: 10px">
   <img src="/images/machine-learning/linear-model-ii/non-linear-case-1.png">